SpikeHD/AmazonMonitor/README.md

 ## Something not working?
 Google it!

-Unless it's like, *super* broken, which then you should create and issue.
+Unless it's like, *super* broken, which then you should create an issue.